1. Tabs “Contact”

 To manage the provision of the contracted accommodation service, as well as additional services.

-The User’s data will be kept for the period required to fulfil each purpose or until the User requests their withdrawal from “TPV Canarias, S.L,” opposes or revokes their consent.
+The User’s data will be kept for the period required to fulfil each purpose or until the User requests their withdrawal from “AREA MARKETING PROMOCIONAL S.L.” opposes or revokes their consent.

 4.- Legal bases contained in the Directive and reproduced by the LOPD: